ScaledFlow/ScaledFlow.github.io/README.md

 ## Setup

-The codo self contained, no setup is necessary.
+The code is self contained, no setup is necessary.

 ## Features